seejwy/skapi-doc/database-advanced/README.md

     tag: 'A',
     condition: '>'
 }).then(response=>{
-    console.log(response.limit); // List of all tags starting with 'A' in table named 'MyTable' })
+    console.log(response.limit); // List of all tags starting from 'A' in table named 'MyTable' })
 ```

 ## Referencing

-You can reference another record when uploading a new record, which can be useful when building features such as a comments section, a poll, or a message box.
-To reference a record, you'll need to specify the record_id of the record you want to reference in the reference parameter in the config object.
+You can reference another record in your records.
+Referencing is useful when you want to point your record to an existing record.
+Think of it as a "1 : many" relationship in a relational database.
+To reference a record, you'll need to specify the `record_id` of the record you want to reference in the `reference` parameter in the `config` object.

 Here's an example of uploading a record to be referenced and another record that references it: